2010 World Series: Summary

-Game summaries
+Matchups

 Game 1

 The anticipated pitchers' duel between former Cy Young Award winners Cliff Lee and Tim Lincecum never materialized, as Lincecum gave up two early runs and Lee gave up seven runs—six of which were earned—in 4 2/3 innings.
 In the first inning, Lincecum gave up a hit and a walk, respectively, to the first two batters he faced: Elvis Andrus and Michael Young.
 Andrus scored on a Vladimir Guerrero single that struck Lincecum's leg and bounced into right field.
 In the second, Bengie Molina singled, advanced to third on a Lee double, and scored on Andrus' sacrifice fly.
 In the bottom of the third inning, Édgar Rentería reached on an error and advanced to second when Lee hit Andrés Torres.
 Rentería scored on a Freddy Sanchez RBI double, and Torres scored on a Buster Posey RBI single, tying the game.

 In the bottom of the fifth inning, Torres doubled and scored on another Sanchez double.
 Lee then walked Pat Burrell and gave up back-to-back singles to Cody Ross and Aubrey Huff, which scored Sanchez and Burrell, respectively.
 Lee was then relieved by Darren O'Day, who gave up a three-run home run to Juan Uribe that increased the Giants' lead to six runs.
 In the top of the sixth inning, Lincecum struck out the first two batters he faced, but walked Ian Kinsler, who scored on a Molina double.
 Molina advanced to third on a Mitch Moreland single and scored on a David Murphy single.
 Lincecum was then removed from the game, having gone 5 2/3 innings.

 The Giants piled on to their lead in the bottom of the eighth.
 Rangers reliever Mark Lowe gave up a single to Rentería, who advanced to third on a Vladimir Guerrero fielding error.
 Rentería then scored on pinch hitter Travis Ishikawa's double.
 Sanchez singled to score Ishikawa, and advanced to second on another Guerrero error.
 Lowe recorded one more out before being relieved by Michael Kirkman.
 Kirkman promptly gave up a single to Nate Schierholtz that scored Sanchez.

 In the top of the ninth, Giants reliever Ramón Ramírez gave up a single to pinch hitter Julio Borbon and walked Andrus before being relieved by Jeremy Affeldt.
 Affeldt threw a wild pitch and walked Josh Hamilton to load the bases, and was relieved by closer Brian Wilson.
 Guerrero hit a sacrifice fly that scored Borbon, and Nelson Cruz doubled to score Andrus and Hamilton, but Kinsler popped out to end the game.